-Synopsis: (987 words) A peddler takes his chances on a different kind of hitchhiker near Dove Creek.
+Synopsis: A patient peddler takes his chances on an unusual hitchhiker near Dove Creek.

 The peculiar hitchhiker was moseying next to his limping horse on the side of the dirt road.
 From behind, Alphonse approached uneasily with his peddler wagon.
 Alphonse debated whether he wanted to pick up the barefoot guy.
 Could he be trusted?

-But something about the type, made him dawdle the wagon and ask, “Want a ride?”
+But something about the fella made him dawdle the wagon and ask, “Want a ride?”

-The frowning stranger took his time in tying his horse’s reins to the wagon.
+The frowning stranger took his time, tying his horse’s reins to the wagon.

-The wagon resumed its journey toward San Angelo.
-Both males were uncomfortably silent, as noisy sheep scattered on the prairie.
+The wagon resumed its journey toward San Angela.
+Both commuters were uncomfortably silent, as noisy sheep scattered on the prairie.

 Finally Alphonse asked, “Where are you headed?”